 B. The Data shall be used for water management and conservation purposes only.
 Any further sale, distribution or transfer to a third party of these Data, in whole or in part, is prohibited.

-C. Any publication or use of the Data in the public domain shall include an acknowledgement of TNC as the owner of the Data and LHC as developer of the Data.
-Any reports, products or derivative products from the Data shall also include such acknowledgements.
+C. Any publication or use of the Data in the public domain shall include an acknowledgment of TNC as the owner of the Data and LHC as developer of the Data.
+Any reports, products or derivative products from the Data shall also include such acknowledgments.

 D. If the Data are altered or changed in any way, you must disclose any changes made, as well as attribute the original Data to TNC and LHC.

-Click here to access the compressed model files and readme file
+Click below to access the compressed model files and readme file: